galaxyproject/bioblend/docs/index.rst

 BioBlend requires a number of Python libraries.
-These libraries are installed automatically when BioBlend itself is installed, regardless whether it is installed via PyPi_ or by running ``python setup.py install`` command.
+These libraries are installed automatically when BioBlend itself is installed, regardless whether it is installed via PyPi_ or by running ``python3 setup.py install`` command.
 The current list of required libraries is always available from `setup.py`_ in the source code repository.

 If you also want to run tests locally, some extra libraries are required.
 To install them, run::

-    $ python setup.py test
+    $ python3 setup.py test

 Usage
 =====